-e) Patient-Care Equipment
+d) Patient-Care Equipment

-Handle used patient-care equipment soiled with blood, body fluids, secretions, and excretions in a manner that prevents skin and mucous membrane exposures, contamination of clothing and transfer of microorganisms to other patients and environments.
+Handle used patient-care equipment soiled with blood, body fluids, secretions, and excretions to prevent skin and mucous membrane exposures, contamination of clothing and transfer of microorganisms to other patients and environments.
 Ensure that reusable equipment is not used for the care of another patient until it has been cleaned and reprocessed appropriately.
 Ensure that single-use items are discarded properly.

-f) Environmental Control
+e) Environmental Control